Charonyuu/Intl_autoComplete/README.md

 4. If a matching key is found, the selected text will be replaced with the `formatMessage` function containing the key.

+5. If multiple keys have the same value, a quick pick will appear for you to select the correct key.

+6. You can choose whether to add the key to the `en.json` file or not using the preference option.

+7. If you prefer, you can manually choose or enter the key instead of replacing it automatically.

+8. The extension now trims leading and trailing whitespace from the selected text and `en.json` text when comparing.

 ## Known Issues

 - confict with Babel Javascript extension,when vscode consider the file is babel-javascript , snippet will fail